SolaceSamples/solace-samples-semp/docs/_tutorials/generate-semp-client-lib.md

 There are two ways to obtain the API specification:

 * The latest version from the Solace Developer Portal here: [SEMP Schema]({{ site.docs-schema }}){:target="_top"}
-* From the Solace message router directly via a GET call to the following URI: [http://solacevmr:8080/SEMP/v2/config/spec](http://solacevmr:8080/SEMP/v2/config/spec) - Remember to update the host and port to match your Solace message router.
+* From the Solace Messaging directly via a GET call to the following URI: [http://solacevmr:8080/SEMP/v2/config/spec](http://solacevmr:8080/SEMP/v2/config/spec) - Remember to update the host and port to match your Solace Messaging system.

-It is generally recommended to download the latest API specification from the Solace developer portal, which will support all the versions of your currently used Solace message routers.
+It is generally recommended to download the latest API specification from the Solace developer portal, which will support all the versions of your currently used Solace messaging routers.

 ## Step 2: Getting the tool